 Mining, Water, and Rural Livelihoods

-Although the mining sector was not originally a focus of my work, the magnitude of the industry's impact on freshwater resources and its role in the transformation of local ecosystems and livelihoods in the Andes demanded attention.
-As a result, I have examined mine-community relations in Peruvian watersheds, especially strategies of attempted mine entry into rural communities.
+The magnitude of the mining industry's impact on freshwater resources and its role in the transformation of mountain ecosystems and livelihoods demands attention.
+I have examined mine-community relations in Peruvian watersheds, especially strategies of attempted mine entry into rural communities.
 I have also collected testimonies about the mining sector's impacts on ecosystems and water quality through household surveys, interviews, and participatory risk-mapping activities.
 I am particularly interested in the links between mining, water contamination, and public health.

 Download access is provided through links in the publication title.
 Please contact me for personal-use access to any publication not available below.

 Rasmussen, M., French, A., & Conlon, S. (2018) Conservation Conjunctures: Contest and Consent in Peru’s Huascarán National Park.
 Conservation and Society, 17(1): 1-14.

 French, A. et al. (2016) Coyuntura Crítica: Cambio climático, globalización, y la doble exposición del sistema socio-hidrológico de la cuenca del Río Santa, Perú (written in Spanish by first author).
 In Julio Postigo and Kenneth Young (eds.), Perspectivas Socio-Ecológicas, Actividades Productivas y Cambios Globales en América Latina.
 Lima: Instituto de Estudios Peruanos.